treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 Here's a visual diagram showing this deceptively complex relationship.

-{% img "no-radius full-width" /images/data-structures-diagram.svg %}
+{% img "no-radius full-width" /images/data-structures-diagram.svg Diagram showing matrix variable which points to a list of 3 items.
+Each item has an arrow coming out of it, pointing to a separate list.
+Each of these sublists has 3 elements which each point to a separate integer object.
+There's also a row variable which points to a list that's also pointed to by index 1 of the matrix list. %}

 Not only can a data structure and a variable point to the same object.
 Two data structures can point to the same object: